akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/README.md

 6. Script for profiling M and h at the same time (new from Laurie, I have it)
 7. Script for profiling M at age with breakpoints (new from Iago, I have it)
 8. Script for jittering (I have it from NOAA, new wrapper)
+9. Use fishlife for estimating life history priors (Fishlife.R)